PenTest-duck/SBT-Hilltop-CTF/OSINT/Ash/README.md

 Hint 2: "We never leave our roots.
 We just grow new branches." - Audrey Meadows

-Hint 3: For the final step, you'll need a travel through time.
+Hint 3: For the final step, you'll need to travel through time.